-Here’s how to set up Chicago-style margins and page numbers following the guidelines in Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations.
-(See section A.1 in the appendix called “Paper Format and Submission.”)
+Here’s how to set up a Chicago-style table of contents page following the guidelines in Kate L. Turabian’s A Manual for Writers of Research Papers, Theses, and Dissertations.
+(See section A.2.1.7 in the appendix called “Paper Format and Submission.”)

 At paragraph 6.42, the 17th edition of The Chicago Manual of Style notes that a direct question is sometimes included within a sentence but not enclosed in quotation marks.
 When such a question comes in the middle of a sentence, it is usually introduced by a comma, and (this is the new part) it

 Q. How do you define formal and informal writing?

 Q. Does CMOS hyphenate “the then”?